rarredondo1/cs310-csv-json/README.md

         "colHeaders":["ID","Total","Assignment 1","Assignment 2","Exam 1"]}

  - Method
-   - CSV being represented as tabular data used to import or exort data to and from databases, used in spreadsheets, and used to copy and paste data to and from any desktops OS; tend to overlape with the fact that JSON files are used in program API's and configuration files.
+   - CSV being represented as tabular data used to import or export data to and from databases, used in spreadsheets, and used to copy and paste data to and from any desktops OS; tend to overlape with the fact that JSON files are used in program API's and configuration files.
 So the reason for needing a converter is so that when a CSV file is turned into an array of arrays as a JSON it makes it hard to interpret for the user.
-Since the array of arrays create a back to back system of bracets and no newline characters, the readability is far to hard to understand the insides of the information.
+Since the array of arrays create a back to back system of bracets and no newline characters, the readability is far too hard to understand the insides of the information.